 The handmade home decor began in 2011, but Sew a Fine Seam was born in 2008.
 I discovered the world of blogging in 2007, soon had a long list of blogs I ready daily, (I marvel now at the amount of time I had to read back then!) and I created my own blog in 2008 – I called it ‘Sew a Fine Seam’

 All that blog reading had a big part in shaping this business – I read the blogs, I connected with the bloggers, still call several of those bloggers my friends today.

 I started my blog in August of 2008, just for fun, a ‘hobby’ blog.
 I had no idea what I was doing or that people were actually writing blogs and making money at it!
-I debated for several days on what to call my blog, and finally settled on Sew a Fine Seam, never dreaming it would one day be a trademarked business name.
+Several days were spent debating on what to call my blog, and finally settled on Sew a Fine Seam, never dreaming it would one day be a trademarked business name.